Skippy The Bush Kangaroo

 - Kangaroos Represent Australia

-- Parent Service: For a kids show, they have a suprising amount of blatent Fanservice bikini scenes.
+- Parent Service: For a kids show, they have a surprising amount of blatant bikini scenes and Shirtless Scenes.

 - Recycled IN SPACE! - Lassie DOWN UNDER!